-OARS is looking for professional, safety-oriented, exciting guides to join our guide staff.
+OARS is looking for professional, safety-oriented, exciting guides to join our team while being intentional about diversifying our workforce.
 OARS guides combine a passion for the outdoors with compassion for our guests, a desire to learn with the talent to teach and a flexible attitude with a steadfast commitment to conservation.
 OARS guides deliver the highest levels of service because we love what we do, we love the undeniably special places we visit and we love having a positive impact on the lives of others.

 During our guide school and/or training courses, you will be trained on all aspects of becoming a guide, no previous experience is required to apply.
 Four of our six locations bring on inexperienced guides.
-Selecting a location to work one-day trips (American River or Dinosaur National Monument/Vernal) is the fastest route to paid work as a guide and these are also the locations that offer guide school.
+Selecting a location to work one-day trips (American River/Lotus, CA or Dinosaur National Monument/Vernal, UT) is the fastest route to paid work as a guide and these are also the locations that offer guide school.
 Regardless of region, inexperienced guides need to attend in-house training and/or guide school in the specific area you are seeking work.

 Click on above image to enlarge.